 The Programme Managers report hierarchically to the HofP; they are organized into R&I Areas Teams supervised and managed by a Senior Programme Manager.
-With regard to performance assessment, the HofP will request the respective Senior Programme Manager to provide the necessary input in relation to the performance of a Programme Manager, or will delegate the assessment to a Senior Programme Manager is in charge of the following:
+With regard to performance assessment, the HofP will request the respective Senior Programme Manager to provide the necessary input in relation to the performance of a Programme Manager, or will delegate the assessment to a Senior Programme Manager directly.
+The Programme Manager is in charge of the following: